 The individual responding to the divorce petition has the option to file a written demand for a detailed statement of the facts supporting the grounds for divorce, as per O.C.G.A. §19-5-5.
 This request must be filed before trial.
-A Cobb County divorce attorney could provide additional information on divorce petitions and could help clients draft and file their petitions.
+A local attorney could provide additional information on divorce petitions and could help clients draft and file their petitions.

 Georgia law permits certain defenses in divorce cases based on adultery, desertion, cruel treatment, or habitual intoxication.
-If an individual or their divorce lawyer in Cobb County is able to prove any of these defenses, a court or jury could refuse to grant the divorce.
+If an individual or their lawyer is able to prove any of these defenses, a court or jury could refuse to grant the divorce.
 According to O.C.G.A. §19-5-4, these defenses may include:

 For example, if an applicant files for divorce on the grounds of adultery, their spouse could claim that the applicant knew about, and consented to, that conduct.
 They could also claim that the applicant themselves were guilty of adultery.
 Finally, they could assert that their spouse condoned any affair and that both of them continued living together afterward.